mrrusof/mrrusof.github.io/_posts/2016-05-26-arbitrage.markdown

 <br /><br />

-For reference, we include work related to algorithm R.
+We include work related to algorithm R for reference.
 Consider the following algorithm for enumerating simple cycles by [Tarjan](#tarjan).

 {% highlight asciidoc %}